 Spruce Tree House was the equivalent of an Puebloan block of flats when it was built in 1210, and was home to between 60 and 80 people packed in tightly.
 It’s hard to imagine that it was built so long ago, but the dry climate and shelter from the rocks above has preserved it from damage by the elements over the years.

-Most of the site is roped off to protect it, but you can climb down inside one of the kivas.
-These are circular underground chambers where religious ceremonies were performed that were the centre of the community.
-To visit the other cliff houses you need to take a guided tour.
-This includes the Cliff Palace, the biggest with 300 people in 217 rooms and 23 kivas.
-The most adventurous tour though is at Balcony House, where you have to climb a 32-foot-high wooden ladder and crawl through a tunnel to get there.
+When Spruce Tree House is open you can climb down inside one of the kivas.
+These underground chambers were where the Puebloans used to perform the religious ceremonies and political meetings that were at the centre of the community.
+To visit Mesa Verde’s other cliff houses, you need to take a ranger guided tour, which you can book at the visitors centre.
+There’s the Cliff Palace, which is biggest house with 150 rooms and 23 kivas and was where over 100 people lived.
+Or the most adventurous tour is at Balcony House, where you have to climb a 32-foot-high wooden ladder and crawl through a tunnel to get there.

 The Puebloans lived in Mesa Verde until around 1300.
 But after building a whole civilisation there, they just upped and left one day.
 No one’s really sure why, but it’s thought that a mix of droughts, deforestation and overhunting meant there was nothing left there for them any more.
 The site was abandoned and lost for the next 700 years until cowboys looking for lost cattle came across some of the cliff houses.

 After that word got out and explorers raided the site for Pueobloan pottery and jewellery.
 So in 1906 Mesa Verde was made a National Park by President Roosevelt.
 Now it’s preserved as an amazing insight into this lost, 800-year-old world – thought the Puebloans still keep a few of their mysteries to themselves.